bleskomat/bleskomat-diy/README.md

 ## Configure Firmware Build Flags

 There are several build flags that can be changed in file platformio.ini file located at `./platformio.ini` before the firmware is compiled.

-If you follow this README mappings for the devices, you most likely do not need to change flag.
-If you use the coin acceptor HX616 you will need to change the flag in section `[coin_acceptor]` that by default is `DG600F` to `HX616`.
+If you follow the wire mappings in this readme file, then you most likely do not need to change any flags.

 ## Compiling and Uploading to Device